buechele/replayer/README.md

 #### Section `Filter`

-Requests will only take place, if the configured criteria is satisfied for the original request in the Apache access.log.
+Requests will only take place, if all configured criteria are satisfied for the original request in the Apache access.log.

 | Entry     | Description |
 |-----------|-------------|